Winter Quarters Windows Artist

 The Baptistry

-The stained-glass windows in the baptistry in the Winter Quarters Temples are done in quilt-like patterns, a log cabin and a crown of thorns.
-These patterns were chosen by the artist to represent the pioneers who had to wrap the bodies of their loved ones before they buried them.
+The stained-glass windows in the baptistry in the Winter Quarters Temples are done in quilt-like patterns, a log cabin patter and a crown of thorns.
+These patterns were chosen by the artist to represent the pioneers who had to wrap the bodies of their loved ones in quilts before they buried them.

 The Church News said this about the stained-glass in the baptistry: